-It works in a similar way to acoustic tiles which use large pyramid shaped foam sections to bounce soundwaves off at different angles.
-Acoustic foam absorbs sound and turns it into kinetic and heat energy which egg cartons won’t do so if you can afford it we recommend investing in acoustic tiles for a better all-round result…as well as a more aesthetically appealing finish.
+It works in a similar way to acoustic tiles which use large pyramid-shaped foam sections to bounce soundwaves off at different angles.
+The acoustic foam absorbs sound and turns it into kinetic and heat energy which egg cartons won’t do so if you can afford it we recommend investing in acoustic tiles for a better all-around result…as well as a more aesthetically appealing finish.

 Diaphragmatic Absorption by allowing sound to pass through a thin material such as our cardboard egg cartons.

 The idea is that when the sound passes through and then hits the wall on the other side it will not have sufficient energy to pass back through the diaphragm again however this method of echo reduction works best with a much thicker diaphragm than what an egg carton provides.

 Having said that a low level of echo reduction may be noticed directly from this method.

 Bearing all this in mind we again strongly recommend that if you are serious about soundproofing or echo reduction (which egg boxes do help with…slightly) you should use purpose made acoustic foam.